nanoporetech/megalodon/README.rst

 As of version 2.2, Megalodon now supports live run processing.
 Activate live processing mode by simply adding the ``--live-processing`` argument and specifying the MinKNOW output directory as the Megalodon FAST5 directory.
-Megalodon will continue to search for FAST5s until the ``final_summary*`` file is created by MinKNOW indicating data production has completed.
+Megalodon will continue to search for FAST5s until the ``final_summary*`` file is created by MinKNOW, indicating data production has completed.

 Guppy Models and Parameters
 ---------------------------